sourcegraph/sourcegraph-public-snapshot/README.md

 ## Configuring for use with a private Sourcegraph instance

-The plugin is configurable _globally_ by creating a `sourcegraph-jetbrains.properties` in your home directory.
+The plugin is configurable _globally_ by creating a `.sourcegraph-jetbrains.properties` in your home directory.
 For example, modify the following URL to match your on-premises Sourcegraph instance URL:

 ```
 url = https://sourcegraph.example.com